 4. Go Around the Island by Boat

+Talk about literally blowing again the cobwebs!
+Bundle up, pack a picnic, and take to the water.
 Whatever the vessel of your choosing, seeing the whole of Bermuda by boat all in one day is an amazing feat that every true Bermudian must do.
-Never will it be as clear to you how unique and amazing our island is until seeing it from the water.
+Never will it be as clear to you how unique and amazing our island is until seeing it from the bow of a boat.
 Appreciating Bermuda fully must sometimes mean looking in from afar.